-Terms of reference (2021/2022)
+Terms of reference

 - 1. To promote equality, diversity and inclusion (ED&I) with specific reference to the RCM EDI policy and strategy, and to reflect regularly on how the work of the Committee might support the strategy. - 2.
-Having due regard to the guidance of the Office for Students and the Committee of University Chairs, to establish policies and procedures for the selection and appointment of Directorate members and the Director (ie those staff whose pay is outside the national pay framework, normally referred to as the 'senior staff' in a wider HE context). - 3.
-To approve the arrangements for the recruitment and the appointment of Directorate members, on the recommendation of the Director - 4.
-To approve the terms and conditions of service, remuneration, and pay awards for Directorate and the Director. - 5.
+To consider internal metrics such as Gender Pay Gap and Equal Pay reporting and the wider sector context in seeking to ensure fair remuneration for all staff groups - 3.
+Having due regard to the guidance of the Office for Students and the Committee of University Chairs, to establish policies and procedures for the selection and appointment of Directorate members and the Director (ie those staff whose pay is outside the national pay framework, normally referred to as the 'senior staff' in a wider HE context). - 4.
+To approve the arrangements for the recruitment and the appointment of Directorate members, on the recommendation of the Director - 5.
+To approve the terms and conditions of service, remuneration, and pay awards for Directorate and the Director. - 6.
 To produce an annual report to Council on the work of the Committee.